MicroFocus/universal-discovery-cmdb-samples/README.md

 ​
 * View CI statistics

-  This use case views CI statistics for a specific job in a specific integration point.
+  This sample case views CI statistics for a specific job in a specific integration point.

   From the project root folder on your local machine, run the following command: